 In short, we are either 'gathered' as a body of believers or 'sent' out to make disciples.

 Sometimes our view of this has moved from disciple to 'converts'.
 They are completely different meanings and the desire of Jesus is to have the former not the later.

 It is true that to become a disciples, somebody must first convert from their old life and acknowledge Jesus Christ as Lord and saviour of their life.
 Lord, in terms of He is God (second person of the trinity) and all things are made in Him, by Him and through Him.
 Saviour is the recieving of forgiveness of our sins against God, which was only made possible by Jesus death on the cross.

 However, Jesus desires followers.
 People who are willing to follow Him.
 Jesus defines this to His disicples by saying; "If anyone would come after me, he must deny himself and take up his cross and follow me (Matthew 16:24).
 A disiple follows and obeys Jesus commands and seeks to serve Him through everything, even to death.
 Being a biblical disciple reveals our true desire and heart in following Jesus.

-Many in our mdern world would say that the gospel is not inclusive of everyone and is one of the reason they reject the cross.
-Well, all nations means no other thing than 'everyone'.
+Many in our modern world would say that the gospel is not inclusive of everyone and is one of the reasons they reject the cross.
+Well, all nations means 'everyone'.
 The gospel is very inclusive because it is for all nations or the whole world.